 The patented grooves in each mint fit conveniently between your top and bottom trays.
 Plus, they freshen bad breath and fight dry mouth, so you never have to feel insecure about your clear aligners.

-One sure fire way to make your invisible braces not so invisible is to smear them with lipstick.
-Several of the ladies on my amazing staff have all straightened their teeth with Invisalign, and they tried quite a few brands before settling on one they knew they could count on to stay put.
+Here's a sneak peak for the ladies: one sure fire way to make your invisible braces not so invisible is to smear them with lipstick.
+Several women on my amazing staff have all straightened their teeth with Invisalign, and they tried quite a few brands before settling on one they knew they could count on to stay put.

 According to them, many "non-stick" lipsticks will still get on your clear aligners, but Maybelline’s SuperStay variety will not.
 Give it a try if you’ve ever experienced lipstick-on-teeth.
 Just be sure to let it dry on your lips before you put your aligners back in!